konrad-jamrozik/droidmate/README.md

 3674 KB/s (2361399 bytes in 0.627s)
 // The file is now in the current dir
 </pre>

-## Troubleshooting Mac OS problems

-##### Problem: Missing rt.jar from JDK 1.6 (credit: Mark Schuegraf)

-###### Description

-In Mac OS The structure of Java JDK 1.6 is different to the later versions in that it doesn't have a directory `jre/lib` that contains `rt.jar` - instead `rt.jar` is called `classes.jar` and is found within the directory `1.6.0.jdk/Contents/Classes`.

-This is due to the fact that the only way to use SE 6 on Mac OS is to use an Apple variant of the SDK i.e. https://support.apple.com/kb/DL1572?locale=en_US

-There is no Mac OS download available on the Oracle site, due to SE 6 being a core component of OS X Mavericks.

-###### Workaround

-Simply make a `jre/lib` directory within java home and symlink `rt.jar` within it to `classes.jar.`

 # Working with DroidMate code base